John Lydon: 2006–2009: Sex Pistols revivals

-Although Lydon spent years denying that the Sex Pistols would ever perform together again, the band re-united (with Matlock returning on bass) in the 1990s, and continue to perform occasionally.
+Although Lydon spent years denying that the Sex Pistols would ever perform together again, the band re-united (with Matlock returning on bass) in 1996 and embarked on a successful tour that year.
 In 2002, the year of Queen Elizabeth's Golden Jubilee, the Sex Pistols reformed again to play the Crystal Palace National Sports Centre in London.
 In 2003, their 'Piss Off Tour' took them around North America for three weeks.
 Further performances took place in Europe from 2007 to 2008.

 In 2006, the Rock and Roll Hall of Fame inducted the Sex Pistols, but the band refused to attend the ceremony or acknowledge the induction, complaining that they had been asked for large sums of money to attend.